Did this happen to me also? Korean adoptees question their past and ask how to find their families

 Do birth family searches

-Adoptees can request information from their adoption agencies or the South Korean government’s National Center for the Rights of the Child.
+Adoptees can first request information from their adoption agencies.
+If they don’t get results from agencies, they can contact the South Korean government’s National Center for the Rights of the Child as a second step.

 Birth searches can take months and aren’t always successful.
 Less than a fifth of 15,000 adoptees who have asked the government for help with family searches since 2012 have managed to reunite with relatives, according to data obtained by AP.
 Failures are often caused by inaccurate records or the practice of describing children as abandoned even when they had known parents.

 Many adoptees also criticize the consent process for reunions.
-Adoption agencies and the NCRC can only use traditional mail, and only up to three times, to contact birth parents for their consent to provide personal details to adoptees and meet them.
+Adoption agencies and the NCRC can only use traditional mail, and only up to three times per search, to contact birth parents for their consent to provide personal details to adoptees and meet them.
 Privacy laws prevent agency and NCRC workers from accessing birth parents’ phone numbers.
 Still, the Korean-language adoption documents kept by South Korean agencies often have more background information than translated files sent to Western adoptive parents.
+When they don’t get results, adoptees can request another search after a year.

 When they fail to locate birth parents, NCRC may recommend that adoptees register their DNA with South Korean police or diplomatic offices, or help them publish their stories in South Korean media.